Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Experiments

+\textbf{Results:} Interestingly, fine-tuning models on the balanced COCO Subset improves results and outperforms fine-tuning on the full COCO training set (\Cref{tab:synth_vs_coco_train_b}).
+Notably, fine-tuning models on our controlled Synthetic training set (unmatched) or the balanced COCO Subset (matched) yields similar results when tested on COCO, but with the COCO Subset leading to more unstable performance, with much higher gains for \llavas and considerably lower for \molmo.
+Overall, these results demonstrate that quality, balance, and control in training data outweigh sheer quantity.

-\textbf{B. Data Scale and Transfer Efficiency} To understand how data quantity influences the performance to real-world settings, we progressively increase the number of synthetic training samples and evaluate model accuracy on the COCO test set (\cref{fig:scaling_data_COCO_test}).
-Across VLM models, performance improves sharply even with a small fraction of the synthetic dataset, demonstrating the sample efficiency of balanced synthetic fine-tuning.
-With 10\% of the full synthetic data (130 samples), \llavas achieves its maximum transfer accuracy, and \molmos and \qwens obtain most of their transfer improvement.
-Beyond this range, gains plateau, and in some cases, performance slightly declines when trained on the entire synthetic set, suggesting mild overfitting to synthetic data.
-In contrast to encoder-decoder VLMs, \clips remains largely insensitive to training size, with accuracy fluctuating around 20\%, suggesting that dual-encoder architectures do not effectively transfer spatial reasoning from fine-tuning on synthetic data.
-Overall, these results highlight that \textbf{balanced synthetic data achieves strong transfer with fewer samples than real-world datasets, and that careful control and balance are far more beneficial than scale alone}.
+\\\textbf{C. Data Scale and Transfer Efficiency} To understand how data quantity influences the performance to real-world settings, we progressively increase the number of synthetic training samples and evaluate model accuracy on the COCO test set.

+\textbf{Results:} Across VLM models, performance improves sharply even with a small fraction of the synthetic dataset, demonstrating the sample efficiency of balanced synthetic fine-tuning (\Cref{fig:scaling_data_COCO_test}).
+With 10\% of the full synthetic data (130 samples), \llavas achieves its maximum transfer accuracy, and \llavaone, \molmo, and \qwens obtain most of their transfer improvement, after which performance plateaus.
+In contrast to encoder-decoder VLMs, \clips remains largely insensitive to training size, with accuracy fluctuating around 20\%, suggesting that dual-encoder architectures do not effectively transfer from fine-tuning on synthetic data.
+Overall, these results highlight that balanced synthetic data achieves strong transfer with few samples, and that careful control and balance are far more beneficial than scale alone.